-A few years ago, I would not have guessed how much I would enjoy leaving my 12 year old in charge in the house and going out to shear a sheep on a nice day.
+A few years ago, I would not have guessed how much I would enjoy leaving my 12 year old in charge in the house and going out to shear sheep on a nice day.
 If you try shearing your own sheep and are frustrated or afraid you will get injured, find someone else to do it.
 But it is worth trying if you like handling your sheep and are interested.

 Below: Brutus, about to be shorn; Me with a black yearling in my lap for shearing; Emily trying hand shears with before and after shots of Dolly; Flopsy, freshly shorn; skirting fleeces; our clippers; Frank rocking the pitchfork.
 2022 update: This will be my 4th year shearing all the sheep myself.
 I like this job even though some of them give me a bit of a rodeo.